minio/docs/source/reference/minio-mc/mc-mv.rst

    *Required* The object or objects to move.

-   For moving an object from MinIO or another S3-compatible service, specify the :ref:`alias <alias>` and hte full path to the object(s) (e.g. bucket and path to objects).
-For example:
+   For moving an object from a MinIO bucket, specify the :ref:`alias <alias>` and the full path to the object(s) (e.g. bucket and path to objects).
+For
+   example:

    .. code-block:: shell